demisto/content/Packs/PasswordResetViaChatbot/README.md

-Remember that time when couldn't login to your system because you forgot your password?
+Remember that time when you couldn't log in to your system because you forgot your password?
 Ever needed the help of IT just after they left for lunch?
 Does a Slack channel full of messages asking to reset passwords sound familiar?

 Well, this pack provides you with the perfect solution - resetting passwords automatically using a chatbot.